 You must be able to demonstrate that no other action could be taken, that there was genuinely a greater evil that was being avoided by behaving in the way that you did and that your behaviour did not go beyond what was absolutely necessary.

 Sometimes a person will say that he committed an offence out of fear for his personal safety or that of someone else, because of threats that have been made.
 This definition is outlined under the law on duress.

-The key point is for there to be clear and close danger, and the threat of serious injury or death.
+The key point is for there to be a clear and close danger and the threat of serious injury or death.
 Threats to cause damage to property is unlikely to constitute a threat serious enough to provide a defence under the law on duress.

 If there is a large gap in time between threat and offence, where a person could have gone to the police but did not, that would not be acceptable.